Best AI Tools for 5–50 Person Accounting and Law Firms (2026)

 What is the cheapest AI tool for a CPA firm?

 Jetpack Workflow at $36/user/month is the most affordable purpose-built option for CPA firm workflow management.
 For meeting summarization, Fathom is free for individual users and SOC 2 compliant.
-QuickBooks AI (via the Intuit/Anthropic partnership, rolling out spring 2026) adds AI capabilities inside a platform many accounting firms already pay for, making it effectively zero incremental cost for existing subscribers.
+QuickBooks AI (now generally available via the Intuit/Anthropic partnership) adds AI capabilities inside a platform many accounting firms already pay for, making it effectively zero incremental cost for existing subscribers.
+Claude for Small Business (May 2026) adds a similar zero-incremental-cost layer for firms on Claude Pro or Team — pulling QuickBooks data and routing DocuSign signatures without a new platform license.

 The Field Report